-Kyoto - 7 nts - Clients flying direct to Tour from Europe and N America, are well advised to arrive at the hotel in Kyoto on the Tuesday, with a rest day the following day.
+Kyoto - 8 nts - Clients flying direct to Tour from Europe and N America, are well advised to arrive at the hotel in Kyoto on the Tuesday, with a rest day the following day.
 Not quite so critical for those arriving from Australasia, but the extra day in Kyoto is still available.
-The Kyoto Tour finishes on the following Tuesday, with checkout from the hotel on the Tuesday morning before Garden Day 5.
+The Kyoto Tour finishes on the following Wednesday morning

-Okayama - 4 nts - The 3 day itinerant garden Tour commences on the second Wednesday and finishes with checkout from the hotel in Okayama at 11.00 am on the second Saturday.
-The exact day of the trips to Matsue, Shikoku and Hiroshima may vary depending on the weather and the time of the High Tides at Miyajima.
+Okayama - 3 nts - The 3 day itinerant garden Tour commences on the second Wednesday afternoon with the half day trip to Ritsurin, returning to Okayama by 18.00, bags having been dropped off at the hotel in Okayama before setting off.
+The exact day of the trips to Matsue and Hiroshima may vary depending on the weather and the time of the High Tides at Miyajima.

-Okayama - 5 nts - Those wishing to have a reflective and relaxing 'Japan Day' at the end of Tour can stay on in the very pleasant Japanese city of Okayama.
-In most cases, the JR Rail Pass will still be valid on this day.
-Check out 11.00 am on the Sunday morning
+Okayama - 4 nts - Those wishing to have a reflective and relaxing end of Tour can stay on in the very pleasant Japanese city of Okayama.
+In most cases, the JR Rail Pass will still be valid over the weekend.
+The earliest train service on the Sunday morning arrives Osaka Kansai Airport 08.15, Tokyo Haneda Airport 10.40, Tokyo Narita Airport 11.30.
+Otherwise, check out at 11.00 am.

 - Client expenses in Yen in Japan : Return train and taxi transfers from Osaka Airport, local transport

 costs, garden entrance fees, 10 nts international standard accommodation (we reserve / you pay)

 - The pre-purchase of a 7 day JR Rail Pass priced in Yen